opendocsg/slw-judgments-backfill/2011_SGHC_165/report.md

 27     The political uncertainty in the spring of 2011 in Egypt does not appear to have resulted in the cessation of functioning of the Egyptian judicial institutions.
 The defendants’ counsel advised the

 court and the plaintiffs’ counsel did not deny that the Cairo court decided on 9 March 2011 to uphold the decision of the lower court to annul the defendants’ appointment as directors/managers of Al Taleb.
-In any case, for purposes of taking judicial notice, where is any doubt as to the proper functioning of Egyptian judicial institutions, that doubt should be resolved against the plaintiffs who so assert (see _Zheng Yu Shan v Lian Beng Construction (1988) Pte Ltd_ [2009] 2 SLR(R) 587 at [33]).
+In any case, for purposes of taking judicial notice, where is any doubt as to the proper functioning of Egyptian judicial institutions, that doubt should be resolved against the plaintiffs who so assert (see _Zheng Yu Shan v Lian Beng Construction (1988) Pte Ltd_ <span class="citation">[2009] 2 SLR(R) 587</span> at [33]).

 28     In the light of the above relevant to the _Spiliada_ stage two test, I do not find that it has been established that the plaintiffs would be denied substantial justice to pursue their action before the Egyptian courts.